talmobi/unzalgo/README.md

 Returns `true` if `string` is a Zalgo text, else `false`.

 #### clean(string, threshold) [default export]
-Removes all Zalgo text characters for every word in `string` if the word is Zalgo text.
+Removes all Zalgo text characters for every "likely Zalgo" word in `string`.
 Returns a representation of `string` without Zalgo text.